 You Aren't Born Lucky (or Unlucky!)

-One of the first things that Dr. Wiseman wanted to test was whether luck was an innate trait - in other words, whether some people are just "born lucky."
+Dr. Wiseman started out by testing whether luck was an innate trait and whether some people are just "born lucky."

-To test this theory, Dr. Wiseman polled a large number of people who considered themselves either lucky or unlucky and who were planning on playing the lottery.
+To find the answer, Dr. Wiseman polled a large number of people who considered themselves either lucky or unlucky and who were planning on playing the lottery.
 If luck was an innate talent, then the lucky people should win more often.

 The results, however, showed that luck is not a natural trait.
 Only a very few people who played the lottery won any money at all, and those few were evenly split between lucky and unlucky people.